pjbroad/el-build-methods/windows-10/msys2/README.md

 the site.
 When complete, you will have the basic environment installed and up to date.

+Msys provides a Linux-like terminal environment with three terminal types.
+The default terminal is generic (not specific to the processor architecture) and cannot be used to build code.
+The other types are for building 32-bit or 64-bit applications.
+You can select the specific build terminal from the Msys launcher which can always be opened with a right-click of the Msys icon.

+The set-up and build scripts provided in this repo must be run from either the 32-bit or 64-bit terminal.
+Open a terminal of the type needed for the client version you want to build and use that going forwards.

-Using a Msys2 terminal for your specific system, for example the 64-bit terminal.
-Install the git package so you can download the github repository that holds the remaining setup scripts and the script to build the client.
+Now, install the git package so you can download the github repository that holds the setup scripts and the scripts to build the client.

 ```
 pacman -S git